 What is viral meningitis (nonbacterial meningitis)?

 Viral meningitis is a viral infection of the lining (meninges) covering the brain and spinal cord.
 There are many types of viruses that can cause this disease.
-There were more than 450 cases of viral meningitis reported among New York City residents in 2003.

 Who gets viral meningitis?

 Anyone can get viral meningitis, but it occurs most often in children.
 People with weakened immune systems caused by diseases, medications (such as chemotherapy) and recent organ or bone marrow transplants are also at an increased risk of contracting the disease.
 Babies younger than one month old and people with weakened immune systems are also more likely to have severe illness.

 Approximately half of the cases in the United States are due to common entero (intestinal) viruses.
 Occasionally, children will have viral meningitis associated with mumps or herpes virus infection.
 Mosquito-borne viruses also account for a few cases each year.
 In many cases, the specific virus cannot be identified.

 How are the viruses that cause viral meningitis spread?